mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Half/H-Bridge
 There's a good amount of overlap with the Power Bridge subsection of Buck Converters as well, since the power bridge of a buck is often just a half bridge.

-- Draw an H-bidge ciruit.
+- Draw an H-bidge circuit.
-- Draw a half-bidge ciruit.
+- Draw a half-bidge circuit.
 - How does a half/H-Bridge work?
 - What is the difference between an H-bridge and half-bridge?
 What are the tradeoffs?
 - How can you brake a motor using a half-bridge?
 What about an H-bridge?
 Which can brake the motor faster?
 How does this stress the motor?